GalleryPal

 • Friendly guidance

-Imagery suggested pleasant, muted colors and simple, unobtrusive visuals that wouldn’t overpower or compete with the art that the user was trying to appreciate.
+Imagery suggested muted colors and simple visuals that wouldn’t compete with the art that the user was trying to appreciate.

 Day 4: Building a prototype